How to Get a General Trading Wholesalers Trading License in Dubai

 Proximity to Jebel Ali Port, the largest port in the Middle East, facilitates high-volume cargo movement

-Who Should Apply for This Licence?
+Who Should Apply for This License?

-The General Trading Wholesalers licence under Activity Code 4690.87 is well suited to a wide range of business profiles.
+The General Trading Wholesalers license under Activity Code 4690.87 is well suited to a wide range of business profiles.
 Its flexibility and broad permitted scope make it one of the most practical choices for traders entering the UAE market for the first time or expanding an existing wholesale operation.

 International traders looking to use Dubai as a re-export hub for GCC and global markets